 Furthermore, the electric offensive has other sides, as VW has sorted out several partnerships with battery manufacturers both in Asia and Europe, for a total volume of around 20 billion euros.
 The decision for a supplier in North America is expected to be announced soon.

 One of the Chinese suppliers has also already been announced.
 According to Chinese news portal Caixin, the battery manufacturer Contemporary Amperex Technology (CATL) is to supply the necessary power in the Chinese manufacturing locations.

 “We have pulled out all the stops over the past months to implement the Roadmap E swiftly and resolutely,” said CEO Müller in Berlin.
-Volkswagen announced its Roadmap E last autumn, and it entails an annual production capacity of up to 3 million EVs and the release of 80 new electric vehicle models by 2025.
+Volkswagen announced its Roadmap E last autumn.
+It entails plans to build up to three million electric vehicles annually by 2025 and market 80 new electric Group models.
 To be exact, the corporate family will release 50 new purely electric vehicles, as well as 30 PHEV models, which include vehicles from the I.D. family.
-The current electrified lineup of 8 EVs and PHEVs will be extended by another 9 vehicles by end of this year, 3 of which will be purely electric.
+At Volkswagen, the current electrified lineup of 8 EVs and PHEVs will be extended by another 9 vehicles by end of this year, 3 of which will be purely electric.

 VW introduced a few new concepts from their family at the Geneva Motor Show last week, including the Audi e-tron, the Porsche Mission E Cross Turismo and the I.D.Vizzion, the newest member of the I.D. brand.
 The major offensive will start in 2019 when the company plans to roll out new cars at an “almost monthly” rate.